Routing

 The URL builder performs a route lookup with the route identifier given to the make and the makeSigned methods.

-If you want to create a URL for routes defined outside of your AdonisJS application, you may disable the route lookup and give the route pattern to the make and the makeSigned methods.
+If you want to create a URL for routes defined outside your AdonisJS application, you may disable the route lookup and give the route pattern to the make and the makeSigned methods.

 start/routes.ts